 One trick you can do to overcome this shortcoming is to use your headphones while mixing to hear the details better.

 In fact, Rokit 5 is highly-favored by DJ studios because of its powerful bass.
-You’re confident to hear clean and hearty music without any distortion!
+I’m confident that you’ll hear clean and hearty music WITHOUT any distotion!

 You also won’t need to add a subwoofer to your setup unless you demand thumping bass.

-However, if you’re willing to spend a little more on an excellent deal, we recommend the KRK Rokit 5 G4.
+- However, if you’re willing to spend a little more on an excellent deal, I recommend the KRK Rokit 5 G4.